bsubei/rconbot/README.md

 - The list of RCON allowed commands are found [in the wiki](https://squad.gamepedia.com/Server_Administration).

 # Python version and testing.
-I used Python 3.6.8 to write this, and used nose2 (the python3 version) to run the tests.
-Just use `nose2-3` in the root directory to run the unit tests.
+I used Python 3.6.8 to write this, and used pytest (the python3 version) to run the tests.
+Just use `python3 -m pytest` in the root directory to run the unit tests.
+Auto-linting is done using `autopep8 --in-place <filename>`.

 # License
 The license is GPLv3.
 Please see the LICENSE file.